 Individuals sometimes use prescription drugs in ways their doctor did not prescribe.
 This is true of Adderall, a stimulant that is often used to obtain a rush of energy and stamina for those wishing to maintain long bursts of energy.
 Unfortunately, this misuse has consequences and side effects.
+Many people find themselves relying on this drug to achieve daily tasks and provide energy to get through the day.
+This is dangerous and creates dependence.
 However, here at Crest View Recovery Center, we can help you overcome Adderall side effects through our substance abuse programs.

 About Adderall Abuse

 In fact, Adderall is a prescription stimulant that commonly treats Attention Deficit/Hyperactivity Disorder (ADHD).
 It helps to boost a brain chemical known as dopamine, which leads to better concentration in those with ADHD.
 However, people who don’t have this condition will feel a high or a rush from taking the drug.
+People often abuse it for extra energy or focus during difficult ot strenuous tasks.
 Adderall is a Schedule II drug, meaning it has a high potential for abuse and dependence.